jschmitz/blog/_posts/2021-01-30-troubleshooting-docker-rails-and-postgres.md

 ---
 layout: post
-title: "Five Tips for Troubleshooting Docker, Rails and Postgres Setup"
+title: Five Tips for Troubleshooting Docker, Rails and Postgres Setup
+date: 2021-01-30 06:01 -0600
 ---
 These five tips will help you if you run into trouble setting up your Rails app and your database using Postgres as an example.
 The setup to connect two containers, a application container and database container can become a challenge if your config is not quite right and you may start seeing errors like "No Postgres password supplied" or "TypeError (no implicit conversion of nil into String)" and this post can help!

-With a few troubleshooting tips and tricks setting up your Rails application to run with Docker and containerized Postgres image and be a quick and painless effort.
+With a few troubleshooting tips and tricks setting up your Rails application to run with Docker and containerized Postgres image can be a quick process.

 First, lets check out what out Dockerfile, docker-compose.yml and config/database.yml will look like when completed.